DOE-ICoM/Torrent.jl/README.md

 ### Depth Grid Series as Boundary Conditions (File Series)

-Finally, fluxes may be described implicitly by a series of depth forecasts from a prior simulation.
+Fluxes may be described implicitly by a series of depth forecasts from a prior simulation.
 This allows one to setup nested simulations where, for example, the results from a low-resolution, wide-area forecast can serve as the boundary condition for a smaller, nested, much higher-resolution simulation.
 To determine the flux at the boundary, Manning's equation is used along with the local flow depth and water surface elevation slope to estimate the velocity.
 The component of the velocity perpendicular to the boundary is used to set the flux.

 ```json
   "boundary-conditions-time-series": {